-Joseph Bellinger has over 25 years of experience as a bankruptcy attorney and has represented virtually every party in interest in Chapter 11 business bankruptcy cases, including Debtors, CEO’s or other members the Debtor’s management, secured lenders, Committees of Unsecured Creditors, and purchasers of the Debtor’s business.
-Mr. Bellinger brings to each case his breadth of experience in bankruptcy proceedings and out-of-court workouts as an aggressive litigator and an effective negotiator.
+Joseph Bellinger has over 25 years of experience as a bankruptcy attorney and has represented virtually every party in interest in Chapter 11 business bankruptcy cases, including Debtors, members the Debtor’s management, equity holders, secured lenders, Committees of Unsecured Creditors, Chapter 11 trustees, and purchasers of the Debtor’s business.
+Mr. Bellinger brings to each case his breadth of experience litigating cases in bankruptcy courts, federal district courts, and state courts as an aggressive litigator and an effective negotiator.
+Whether his client is asserting claims in a lawsuit or defending in a lawsuit, Mr. Bellinger works with his client to evaluate the costs and benefit of alternative strategies in order to develop a strategy that his client understands and can afford, and that will lead to a favorable outcome at trial or in a negotiated settlement.

-Mr. Bellinger has extensive experience representing Chapter 11 trustees and has been appointed to serve as a Chapter 11 trustee in numerous cases.
-Mr. Bellinger has served on the panel of Chapter 7 bankruptcy trustees for the District of Maryland since 1996.
-In that capacity, he has conducted liquidations of companies in virtually every industry sector, including heavy and light manufacturing, commercial and residential real estate, multi-unit housing, custom home builders, construction, custom home and office furnishings, restaurants, bars, retail, insurance, and intellectual property.
+Mr. Bellinger has extensive experience representing Chapter 11 trustees and has been appointed to serve as a Chapter 11 trustee in numerous bankruptcy proceedings.
+In addition, Mr. Bellinger served on the panel of Chapter 7 bankruptcy trustees for the District of Maryland for over 20 years.
+In that capacity, he conducted liquidations of companies in virtually every industry sector, including heavy and light manufacturing, commercial and residential real estate, multi-unit housing, custom home builders, construction, custom home and office furnishings, restaurants, bars, retail, insurance, and intellectual property.

 Points of Distinction